raphael/linux-samus/README.md

 ### Post-install steps

 Once installed reboot and load the kernel.
-To enable sound, run `alsaucm` as
+To enable sound run the `sound.sh`
-follows:
+script:
 ```
-$ cd linux-4.1-pixel
+$ cd scripts/setup
-$ ALSA_CONFIG_UCM=scripts/ucm/ alsaucm -c bdw-rt5677 set _verb HiFi
+$ ./sound.sh
 ```
-To enable the microphone follow the steps in the first FAQ entry.
+> NOTE: this scripts makes a number of assumptions on your system (e.g.
+> `alsaucm` and `amixer` are both installed and the file
+> /etc/pulse/default.pa contains a line to load the modules using udev).

+If the setup script fails please see the #1 FAQ "Enabling sound step-by-step".

 ### Building your own patch

 To build your own patched tree use the `build.sh` scripts located in the `scripts` folder.
 The script accepts an optional argument which corresponds to the git tag of the kernel tree to build the patch against.
-The default value is `4.1-rc8`.
+The default value is `4.1`.

 This script clones the two trees, diffs the necessary files and applies the patch containing the custom changes (`monkey.patch`) to the result.
 This